More speakers will be announced over the upcoming months

 "There is no area more at risk from climate change than the Pacific island states.
 The Pacific Climate Change Conference is unique in bringing together a very broad range of concerned people - from political leaders to citizens to scientists and artists - to explore the rapidly changing nature of these risks and what can be done to meet them."

-Dr Michael Mann
+Prof Michael Mann

 Distinguished Professor of Atmospheric Science, Pennsylvania State University